 Following are a few reasons that can result in the external HDD not responding issue:

-Note - We firstly recommend you to recover data from an external hard drive that says not responding and then go ahead with fixing the error.
+Note - We first recommend you recover data from an external hard drive that says not responding and then go ahead with fixing the error.
 Any interruption, formatting, or misuse of command prompt solutions can cause permanent data loss from the logical memory of the drive.

 How to Recover Data from an External Hard Drive that says ‘Not Responding’ using Remo Recover?

-- Select the external hard drive which you choose to recover and click on Scan.
+• Select the external hard drive that you choose to recover and click on Scan.

-- You will be able to Preview the files which are being recovered, then select the files that you wish to recover and Save them
+• You will be able to Preview the files that are being recovered, then select the files that you wish to recover and Save them

 Once you have recovered data using Remo Recover, you are all set to troubleshoot the ‘not responding’ error on the external hard drive.